BBC Micro model B

 BBC Micro MMC Card Interface

-After a bit of research I settled on an MMC based solution, which would allow me to play all of my old favourite games with the minimal of effort, and without the need to modify the BBC in any way apart from the insertion of a bespoke EPROM chip in an empty slot on the motherboard.
+After a bit of research I settled on an MMC based solution, which would allow me to play all of my old favourite games with the minimum of effort.
+This method also requires no permanent modification of the BBC in any way apart from the insertion of a bespoke EPROM chip in an empty slot on the motherboard.

 Repairing a Poorly BBC Micro